Marion Short

-Marion Short (c.1880-?) was an American dramatist, poet, and short story writer who produced a number of successful plays.
+Marion Short (c.
+1880–?) was an American dramatist, poet, and short story writer who produced a number of successful plays.
 Many of her works were co-authored with Pauline Phelps, and some were performed on Broadway.
+The silent film The Waiting Soul (1917) was based on one of her short stories, and Out Yonder (1919) on a play by her and Phelps.

 Biography

 Little is known of Marion Short's personal life.
-She was born in Illinois around 1880, although both her parents hailed from Indiana.
+She was born in Illinois around 1880.
 She lived in California before moving to New York.
 At the age of 40, she was living in Manhattan and was unmarried.
 Short's final known work was published in 1938, after which there is no record of her.